How To Test Camshaft And Crankshaft Position Sensors

 This is how a sensor look like

 Well, testing the sensors is the way out once you find out the right category.
-By category, it means whether it is a 2 wire type of 3.
+By category, it means whether it is a 2-wire type or 3.
 You can check out by seeing the connector if it includes two or three wires.
 Let’s find out the testing process for both of the mechanisms.

 • Continuing to the crank position sensor test, ask someone to turn the ignition key on; do not start the engine.